tashikagunasena/My-version-of-Amazon.com/README.md

 ## Project Description

-This Amazon clone project recreates the visual design and layout of Amazon's website to practice real-world UI development .
-The implementation focuses on delivering a responsive, user-friendly shopping experience with product cards, interactive design elements, and a shopping-style layout .
+This Amazon clone project recreates the visual design and layout of Amazon's website to practice real-world UI development.
+The implementation focuses on delivering a responsive, user-friendly shopping experience with product cards, interactive design elements, and a shopping-style layout.

+**Note:** This project was developed following a guided tutorial by **SuperSimpleDev** on YouTube.
+While the foundational structure was inspired by the tutorial, all **CSS styling, visual fine-tuning, and customization were completed independently**.
+The JavaScript implementation was partially guided, with additional modifications and debugging done autonomously.

 ---